solo-io/bumblebee/examples/capable/README.md

 # Overview

 The capable example is heavily based on the [capable program in BCC repository](https://github.com/iovisor/bcc/blob/master/tools/capable.py), which is created by Brendan Gregg.
-This eBPF program will trace all security capabilitiy checks (cap_capable() calls) in your system.
+This eBPF program will trace all security capability checks (cap_capable() calls) in your system.

 # Usage